ququplay/jquery-mobile-flat-ui-theme/README.md

 We are going to use master branch to keep up to date with jQuery Mobile versions.
 Previous versions will be moved to corresponding branches.

 ### Current branch layout
+- master - jQuery Mobile version 1.4 - currently in progress not production ready yet

-- master - jQuery Mobile version 1.3.1
+- jqm-1.3.1 - jQuery Mobile version 1.3.1
 - jqm-1.3.0 - jQuery Mobile version 1.3.0

 ## Usage